Our Story

 Founder and Principal

-She enjoys working with nonprofits, foundations, educational institutions and other clients to improve community engagement, storytelling and narrative change, and to uncover deeper research insights into underrepresented communities.
-She is passionate about inclusion, equity and belonging and about challenging mainstream narratives to produce richer stories of who we are.
+Cecilia enjoys working with nonprofits, foundations, educational institutions, and other public and private clients to improve community and stakeholder engagement; storytelling, strategic messaging and narrative change; and to uncover deeper insights into underrepresented communities.
+She is passionate about inclusion, equity and belonging and has dedicated her writing life to challenging mainstream media narratives in order to produce richer, fuller stories about our communities.

-The daughter of former migrant farmworkers with deep roots on the South Texas border, Cecilia grew up in Brownsville and began her journalism career at The Brownsville Herald as a high school senior.
-She received a bachelor’s degree in American Studies and Spanish from Stanford, and a Ph.D. in anthropology from Rice.
-She has lived throughout Texas, but presently calls San Antonio home.
+The daughter of former migrant farmworkers whose families have deep roots in the Texas/Tamaulipas border region, Cecilia grew up in Brownsville and began writing for The Brownsville Herald as a high school senior.
+She received a bachelor’s degree in American Studies and Spanish from Stanford University and a Ph.D. in anthropology from Rice University.
+She has lived in six different Texas cities, and now resides in San Antonio.

 Michael Powell, Ph.D.